Magnesium Deficiency Is Common

 Chronic stress, in any form, also depletes magnesium levels.
 Combine a poor diet, caffeine intake, chronic stress, and alcohol, and you have a set up for magnesium depletion.

 - Loss of appetite

 Note: This list is not all-inclusive, and any of these signs are non-specific and may be due to things other than magnesium deficiency.

 How do you test for it?

 Because very little magnesium is stored in the blood –blood tests are notoriously poor at monitoring body magnesium levels.
-Due to the fact that magnesium is important to maintain a normal heart function-your body works very hard to maintain a constant blood level.
-This occurs at the expense of body stores which are not easily measured.
+Since magnesium is important to maintain a normal heart function-your, it works very hard to maintain a constant blood level.
+This occurs at the expense of body stores, which are not easily measured.
 Symptoms of magnesium deficiency correlate poorly with serum levels.
 Which test, if any, is used varies from practitioner to practitioner.
 Some examples of tests are serum magnesium, red cell magnesium, ionized magnesium, urinary magnesium.
 Some practitioners treat based on symptoms only.
 Discuss evaluation with your practitioner if you think magnesium deficiency is affecting you.

 Increase your food intake of magnesium.

 The best food sources of magnesium are (from highest to lowest)

 - brown rice,